DamianoCaputo/Statistics-Homeworks/README.md

 # Statistics-Homeworks

-In this repository will be uploaded code scripts that the professor, to encourage programming skills, will assign us assignments on specific languages during class.
+In this repository, code scripts will be uploaded for assignments assigned by the professor to encourage programming skills in the classroom.
-I chose C# and Javascript as the languages to execute the tasks.
+For the tasks assigned, I have chosen C# and Javascript as the languages to be used.